smarr/ReBench/docs/config.md

 **artifact_review:**

 Enable [artifact evaluation](https://www.artifact-eval.org/) mode.
-This mode does report less warnings and errors, but does not change how benchmarking is done.
+This mode reports fewer warnings and errors, but does not change how benchmarking is done.
 Experience shows that reviewers may misunderstand possibly chatty warnings and misinterpret them as a signs for an artifact of insufficient quality.